Hawthorn Community Consolidated School District 73: History

-Both Hawthorn Aspen Elementary School and Hawthorn Townline Elementary school currently offer a dual-language program in only Spanish.
+As of 2011, Hawthorn Aspen Elementary School and Hawthorn Townline Elementary school offer a dual-language program in only Spanish.
 They are optional schools within the district.
 Children who do not attend these will not receive language learning until 7th grade.
 Children who do attend these schools will be given an advanced Spanish course in 6th grade instead of a Writing course.
+By about 2012, while formerly a single classroom in each building, the dual language program since became its own cohesive building called the School of Dual Language, housed at Townline Elementary, which provides at least 50% of instruction in Spanish.